Funding for UK nationals and those with a Migrant Worker status.

 The Department for Business Innovation & Skills and the Department of Work & Pensions are currently in discussion regarding students eligible for both benefits and the PGL, to determine how the loan will impact on their financial status.
 Further detail will follow once we know them.

-For further information, please see the Student Finance England website.
+For further information, please see the Funding for postgraduate study section on GOV.UK

 We do recommend that you apply for your Master’s programme prior to the launch of the new PGL application system.